← blog

 sort -nrk2 /tmp/fish_startup.txt | head -30

-85ms mole completion fish — generating completions at runtime
+~85ms generating mole completions at runtime

-24ms brew shellenv — calling brew on every startup
+~24ms calling brew shellenv every startup

-~10ms Theme loading
+~10ms theme / plugin loading

 fish